vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 from √san are found sánas and sánat and sánema and sána, beside sanéyam and sanéma.
 It is questionable whether these are not true analogues of the bhū-class (unaccented a-class) present-system.
-On the other hand, rúhat (beside ruhám, ruhā́va, ruhátam), çíṣat and çíṣātāi (?), and ríṣant or rī́sant are more isolated cases.
-In view of such as these, the forms from the stem bhúva and çrúva (836 c) are perhaps to be referred hither.
+On the other hand, rúhat (beside ruhám, ruhā́va, ruhátam), śíṣat and śíṣātāi (?), and ríṣant or rī́sant are more isolated cases.
+In view of such as these, the forms from the stem bhúva and śrúva (836 c) are perhaps to be referred hither.
 From √vac, the optative is accented vocéyam, vocés, vocéma, vocéyus;
 elsewhere the accent is on the root-syllable: thus, vóce, vócat, vócati, vócanta.